 NO PURCHASE OR ENTRY FEE REQUIRED TO PARTICIPATE.

 2. Overview.
 This is a recognition program designed to highlight some of the best practices used in eye care.
 Optometry and ophthalmological practices may participate by completing and uploading an application (the “Application”) during the Submission Phase.
 In its application, each applicant must share a practice profile and story about why the applicable Eligible Optometry and/or Ophthalmological Practice is deserving of being named a Best Practice (each, a “Best Practice”).
 Through the profiles and stories, an applicant will share their insights and experiences concerning Innovation, Patient Experience or Business Culture.
-Applicants can submit their stories through a written essay or a video.
 All Applications will be initially screened to ensure they meet eligibility criteria and are Valid Applications (as described in Section 5).
-Valid Applications will be subsequently reviewed by a selection committee comprised of Eye Care Professionals, and of CooperVision using the criteria set forth in Section 6 below to select the 2015 Best Practices.
+Valid Applications will be subsequently reviewed by a selection committee comprised of Eye Care Professionals, and of CooperVision using the criteria set forth in Section 6 below to select the 2020 Best Practices.
 Best Practices will be announced commencing at the Announcement Time and recognized for their efforts in being named a Best Practice.
 For purposes of these terms and conditions, "State" means one of the fifty states comprising the United States and "D.C." means the District of Columbia.

 3. Eligibility: The Best Practices Recognition Program is open only to individual Eligible Practices (defined below).
 An Eligible Practice may submit an application by way of an optometrist, ophthalmologist, optician, administrator, contact lens technician, optometric technician, practice manager, office manager, optical manager, receptionist, or other individual who is authorized by the Eligible Practice to submit an application (each, an “Applicant”).
 Each Applicant must be a legal resident of a United States state or the District of Columbia and at least 21 years of age at the time of Application.